mwat56/sessions/README.md

 ### Session files

-Most web-pages contain more than just HTML markup but other elements as well like stylesheets, or JavaScript, or images.
+Most web-pages contain more than just HTML markup but other elements as well like _stylesheets_, or _JavaScript_, or _images_.
-When any of these elements are requested by the remote users (i.e. their browser) a unique session will be created; which is usually not what you want.
+When any of these elements are requested by the remote users (i.e. their browser) a unique session will be created – which is usually not what you want.
 If you have, say, ten images and a stylesheet in your page this library will create 12 unique session IDs, one for the page itself (i.e. the HTML), ten for the images and another one for the stylesheet while you actually need only one (for the HTML page as such).
 Since your page handler has to deal with serving all of the page elements you could get rid of the superfluous sessions by destroying them, for example: